byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

 Not only does it make the other two methods shorter, but it is also easier to read one bit of method than two.

+# Reflection

+Through enrolling the whole Doxygen process it took some time to do this weeks task.
+But overall I think through applying the Code Principles to my code I not only made improved my code but ratehr my understanding of of my code which was oriented from other teammebers through my lack of experience with C# And MAUI.

+After going through my code, carefully reading and understanding it and than adding documentation, I was able to apply meaningful changes that improved the quality of my code.